 Rutgers Hillel is a part of Hillel: The Foundation for Jewish Campus Life, the largest Jewish campus organization in the world, providing opportunities for Jewish students at more than 500 colleges and universities worldwide to explore and celebrate their Jewish identity.
 For more information about Hillel, visit its website, www.hillel.org

-Rutgers Hillel’s history matches the remarkable changes in the University and the nation during its almost 7 decades on campus.
+Rutgers Hillel’s history matches the remarkable changes in the University and the nation during its over 7 decades on campus.
 From its earliest days Hillel played a significant role in campus life, serving not only the religious needs of the campus Jewish community but also providing a center for social, political and artistic expression.

 The Rutgers Hillel Foundation was established in 1943, building on the student run Hillel Council of Rutgers which had been founded three years earlier.
 Rabbi Julius Funk, of blessed memory, was hired as the first Hillel rabbi, and led Rutgers Hillel for the next 43 years, together with his wife Pearl.
 Their lifetime of dedication and commitment to Rutgers Hillel is recognized in The Rabbi Julius and Pearl Funk Legacy Gallery located in the lobby of the Hillel building at 70 College Avenue.

-During the Viet Nam War years Hillel was the focus of much campus debate and political action.
+During the Vietnam War years Hillel was the focus of much campus debate and political action.
 In the 1970s, Hillel was an active part of the campaign to Free Soviet Jewry and also brought many famous dignitaries to campus, including such names as Chaim Potok, Isaac Bashevis Singer, Elie Wiesel, Jan Peerce, Rabbi Yosef Soloveitchik, Theodore Bikel, and Simon Wiesenthal.
 The annual Jewish Arts Festival, a two week extravaganza, was a major community event for many years.

 Rabbi Funk retired in 1982, and was succeeded by Rabbi Norman Weitzner.
 Rabbi Weitzner was succeeded by in 1995 by Rabbi David Gutterman, who oversaw the historic move to College Avenue and Hillel’s emergence as an independent organization, after over 50 years as an affiliate of B’nai B’rith.